CogStack/CogStack-NiFi/docs/deploy/services.md

 Re-run the above if you change the values.
 Make sure to delete old instances of Jupyter-hub containers, and Jupyter single-user containers for each user.
 DO NOT delete their volumes, you don't want to delete their data!

+## Git-ea

+This is a GitHub/GitLab equivalent.
+Feel free to use it if you organisation doesn't allow access to Github, etc.